kaliberjs/build/docs/src/content/how-to/rollbarErrorReporting.raw.md

 ## Rollbar error reporting

-Our error tracking service of choice is Rollbar.
+Our error reporting service of choice is Rollbar.
 To make life easier there's a convenient helper to render the rollbar-config and -snippet inside your head component.

 ## Usage